 Conservation of the Amazon addresses many challenges: climate change, biodiversity preservation and the loss of valuable ecosystem services provided by unique natural areas.
 We believe the purchasing of intact ecosystems in the Peruvian Amazon for conservation, protection, education and research is one of the most meaningful investments we can make for future generations.

-Guy Crittenden (Honors B.A., University of Toronto) is an independent journalist who specializes in environmental themes and advocates for the rights of indigenous people everywhere.
-In 2014 he left a 25-year career as editor of two top Canadian environmental business publications in order to heed the call to direct activism after a life-changing journey to the Peruvian Amazon where he experienced the natural creatures and fauna and also interacted with mestizo shamans.
-Over the course of his career, Guy has won 14 Kenneth R. Wilson Awards for excellence in business journalism, including the gold prizes for Best Editorial and Best Feature article.
-Going forward he hopes to use his research and communication skills to give voice to the animals and people who have none in our technocratic society.
+Guy Crittenden, B.A.
+(Hons), is a freelance writer, book author and communications consultant who specializes in environmental and shamanic culture themes.
+In 2014 he left a 25-year career editing environmental business publications after a life-changing journey to the Peruvian Amazon which he trekked and where he sat in ceremony with mestizo shamans.
+Over the course of his career, Guy has won 14 Kenneth R. Wilson Awards for excellence in business journalism.
+Going forward he hopes to use his research and writing skills to give voice to the animals and people who often remain unheard in the industrialized world.

 Matheu DeSilva is an experienced ranger-warden with a passion for protecting the earth’s wild places.

 An expert in large game relocation and high-risk ranger programs, he started his conservation career with the Department of Wildlife Conservation in Sri Lanka, where his team was responsible for protecting the remote Kumana (Yala East) National Park at a time when it was under threat of closure due to its proximity to the frontline of the civil war.
 He was also part of a national task force responsible for transporting elephants away from zones of human-elephant conflict, including participating in large-scale, cross-country elephant drives.